Intern Evaluation Procedures

 Intern violations of policy

-Intern violations of policy, be it APA’s code of ethics, CCPPS policies and procedures, West Virginia University’s code of conduct, and/or other state laws and regulations that may be severe enough (committing a felony, sexual/romantic contact with a client, etc.) warrant immediate suspension or dismissal from the program.
+Intern violations of policy, be it APA’s code of ethics, CCPPS policies and procedures, West Virginia University’s code of conduct and/or other state laws and regulations that may be severe enough (committing a felony, sexual/romantic contact with a client, etc.) to warrant immediate suspension or dismissal from the program.

 Procedures for Addressing Staff Concerns Regarding Intern Behaviors and Skills